twbs/bootstrap/site/content/docs/5.0/components/modal.md

 exampleModal.addEventListener('show.bs.modal', function (event) {
   // Button that triggered the modal var button = event.relatedTarget
-  // Extract info from data-* attributes var recipient = button.getAttribute('data-whatever')
+  // Extract info from data-bs-* attributes var recipient = button.getAttribute('data-bs-whatever')
   // If necessary, you could initiate an AJAX request here
   // and then do the updating in a callback.
   //